 Layer Marney appealed to me when I first saw it since it was in the same style as the house I’d imagined.
-My fictional Jacobean house was considerably larger than what remains of this Tudor home, but they have many features in common–those towers, as well as some beautiful examples of diaperwork (that’s the word for those diamond-shaped patterns made by the different-colored bricks).
+My fictional Jacobean house was considerably larger than what remains of this Tudor home, but they have many features in common: those towers, as well as some beautiful examples of diaperwork (that’s the term for those diamond-shaped patterns made by the differently colored bricks).

 Layer Marney was originally built in 1520.
 In spite of the grand plans of the first Lord Marney, it was never completed according to his design.
 It should’ve been a vast quadrangle encompassing a courtyard.
 Only one wing was finished before his lordship’s death.

 Henry VIII visited his friend Marney here in the house’s earliest days.
 Elizabeth I is also said to have once stopped briefly on one of her progresses, although that claim has never been established.*

 The house was not lived in regularly over the centuries, but was usually kept as a secondary country residence by its subsequent owners or else rented out.
 It fell into disrepair–not to mention the damage it suffered from an earthquake in 1884.
 It’s only been restored to a habitable condition since the 1950s and has been open to the public since 2012.